fallen-icarus/p2p-wallet/README.md

 The p2p-wallet is the first wallet frontend that actually enables users to take full advantage of what Cardano has to offer:

+- **Cross-Platform** - the desktop app works on Windows, macOS, and Linux.
 - **Fully Permissionless DeFi** - no one can stop you from participating in DeFi.
-The p2p-wallet uses the p2p-DeFi protocols which means you retain full custody, delegation control, and voting control at all times.
+The p2p-wallet uses the p2p-DeFi protocols which means you retain full custody, delegation control, and voting control of your assets at all times.
 There is also no multisig that can be used to freeze or make changes to any part of the DeFi stack.
 - **Arbitrarily Complex Transactions** - you can close a swap and use the proceeds to pay a friend *in the same transaction*.
 You can create a swap, ask for a loan, execute an options contract, and change your delegation preferences *in the same transaction*.
 If you can think of the composition,